Case study 001 · Seattle, WA

 One agent on website chat, Instagram DMs, and texts.

 We were losing leads the way every venue does: DMs during dinner, website inquiries at midnight, texts during load-out, and follow-ups that died under whatever event was happening that weekend.
 So we put an AI booking manager on all three channels, wired into our real calendar and our real pricing.
-She answers in seconds, qualifies the lead, books the tour, and chases the follow-up.
+She answers in seconds, qualifies the lead, and books the tour.
 We jump into a thread when we want to, and she goes quiet until we hand it back.

 The numbers